 Laxative abuse occurs when one attempts to rid their body of unwanted calories in an attempt to lose weight, feel thin, or feel empty, through the repeated, misuse of laxatives.
-The key words in the last sentence is “misuse”.
-A common misconception regarding laxatives is that by ingesting them and them purging, you’re acting in a ways as to lose weight when in fact this is not true.
-Laxative abuse is potentially serious since it has been known to lead to intestinal paralysis, irritable bowel syndrome, pancreatitis and renal failure.
+The keywords in the last sentence are “misuse”.
+A common misconception regarding laxatives is that by ingesting them and them purging, you’re acting in a way as to lose weight when in fact this is not true.
+Laxative abuse is potentially serious since it has been known to lead to intestinal paralysis, irritable bowel syndrome, pancreatitis, and renal failure.
 It’s also important to understand how laxative abuse leads to an eating disorder.

 The good news is, you can treat eating disorders and the Delray Center for Healing is the place to do it.
 If you, or someone you know, is struggling with an eating disorder, seek help today.

 Since 2003, the Delray Center for Healing has provided exceptional psychiatric and therapeutic care for mental health, eating, and substance use disorders.
 To learn more about our philosophy and treatment approach, download our free e-book, “Psychiatry Redefined,” written by our founder and medical director, Raul J. Rodriguez, MD.